 What about RED-S?

 The condition occurs when an athlete does not have enough energy to meet the demands of the amount of exercise they perform.
-Athletes more prone to RED-S include endurance athletes who benefit from a high power-to-weight ratio, weight category sports such as boxing, and aesthetic sports such as gymnastics and diving.
+Athletes more prone to RED-S include endurance athletes who benefit from a high power-to-weight ratio, athletes in weight category sports such as boxing, and aesthetic sports such as gymnastics and diving.

 What injuries are more prevalent in women?